pcwalton/sprocketnes/README.md

   graphics and sound, so it's a good demonstration of the performance of Rust code.

+The controls are as follows:

+* A: Z

+* B: X

+* Start: Enter

+* Select: Right shift

+* D-Pad: Arrows

 There are numerous demos and games available for free for use with this emulator at http://nesdev.com/.